hadjShell/SpringLearningJourney/spring_note.md

        ```

-     * Spring Data JPA focuses on using JPA to store data in a relational database
+     * Spring Data JPA uses JPA to store data in a relational database

      * It is able to create repository implementations automatically, at runtime, from a repository interface